SMAKSS/react-scroll-direction/Readme.md

 ## Usage

-The `useDetectScroll` hook takes an options object that can include the following properties:
+The `useDetectScroll` hook takes an options object with the following properties:

 - `thr`: Threshold for scroll direction change detection (default: `0`, accepts only positive values).
 - `axis`: Defines the scroll axis (`"y"` or `"x"`, default: `"y"`).